qiaogaojian/contribute_SoftWhisper/README.md

 ### Installation steps
 #### Windows

-Just click on SoftWhisper.bat.
+Just click on `SoftWhisper.bat`.
 If any dependency is missing, you will be prompted to install it.
 If that fails, install the dependencies manually with the command:
 <br>
 `pip install -r requirements.txt`